1st Georgia General Assembly: Senators

 The state senate is very similar to the house, but the senate is a smaller body, with fifty-six members who represent districts from around the state.

-Lieutenant Governor
+Lieutenant governor

 The chief officer of the senate is the lieutenant governor.
 Unlike the Speaker, who is elected by the members of the house, the lieutenant governor is elected by all the voters of the state.
 The first Lieutenant Governor was Melvin E. Thompson, elected in 1947.
 Before that, the position never existed in Georgia.

 Governor

 Archibald Bulloch, elected on April 15, 1776, was the first official Governor of Georgia.
 Technically, William Ewen, George Walton, and William Ewen were governor before, but Bulloch was the first after the signing of the United States Declaration of Independence.
 His term ended on March 4, 1777.

 Terms

 At that time terms were uncertain and the governors picked how long their terms would be.
-It wasn't until May, 1777 where the people finally decided to make governor terms one year.
-This was because The people were afraid of too much government control based on past governors' loyalty to Great Britain, and gave the legislature the most power, severely limiting the governor's power and time.
+It was not until May 1777 when the people finally decided to make governor terms one year.
+This was because the people were afraid of too much government control based on past governors' loyalty to Great Britain, and gave the legislature the most power, severely limiting the governor's power and time.
 Also at this time the governors could only have one term, they could not go for reelection.
-In 1789 it was changed to two year terms.
-Eventually the terms became four years and that stuck, because now every Governor and President have four year terms.
+In 1789 it was changed to two-year terms.
+Eventually the terms became four years and that stuck, because now every Governor and President have four-year terms.